A nice, refreshing shower after a hard, sweaty workout sounds like a dream.

 Since working out inflames your body and inflammation isn't good, a cold shower can provide you with anti-inflammatory effects.
 That way, you'll recover quicker after a workout and reduce the post-workout DOMS you might experience.

 While working out, your pores open to release sweat.
 As helpful as this is, sweating and leftover dead skin cells can clog up the same pores and cause acne, whiteheads, and blackheads.
-A cold shower may help unclog pores to get rid of any bacterial build up post-workout.
+Taking a cold shower may burn fat and help unclog pores to get rid of any bacterial build-up post-workout.

 Immune System Boost

 A cold shower after a workout can quickly boost your immune system — if practiced regularly, of course.
 One study involving more than 300 participants proved that taking a daily shower that starts warm and ends with 30 to 90 second-bursts of cold water can significantly reduce the number of sick days used at work .

 Best Way to Have a Cold Water Shower After a Workout

 Showering with cold water isn’t as simple as “jump into the shower and switch the water to cold.”
 The process starts with finishing up your high-intensity exercise.

 Here’s the most important advice on how to have a proper cool-down shower after a hard workout:

 - Cool down properly - First things first, you'll need to switch to a gentler form of exercise to cool down after your workout.
 The cool-down should start to lower your heart rate and should last for at least 5–10 minutes.

 - Stretch your muscles - Once your heart rate starts slowing down, you should begin stretching your muscles.